ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-06-faq/guide.en-gb.md

 First of all, the values shown are only a rough estimate of the Load Balancer's capabilities.
 The price will not increase.
 Pricing is linked to the flavors (small, medium, large) and we cannot change the flavor at this time.
 This is up to customers' orchestration services.

-It is up to the customer to monitor the load balancer load and to change the flavor accordingly.
+It is up to the customer to monitor the load balancer using the metrics feature and to change the flavor accordingly.

 ### I don't see the Load Balancer interface in the OVHcloud Control Panel.
 Where can I create services and modify settings?